ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 ## JavaScript

 For this project, the HTML and CSS files have been mostly completed for you, so you can focus on the JavaScript.
-If there is something you need to change in the HTML/CSS, the directions will explicitly tell you.
+In fact, there is only one line of the HTML you will need to change, so make sure to follow the instructions carefully.

 Head to your script.js file and follow along with the template code.